Demystifying Model Context Protocol (MCP): AI Gets Smarter About Context

 The practical effect: assistants that actually know the current state of your system, can take actions against it, and carry that context forward across interactions.
 Less setup overhead at the start of every conversation.
 Fewer mistakes from stale context.
 Faster time from "what's wrong" to "here's what we did".

-Where MCP is right now
+Where MCP is right now¶

 MCP is an evolving standard.
 Anthropic published the initial spec; it's now being adopted and extended by other model providers and tool builders.
-The ecosystem of MCP servers is growing quickly — there are community-built servers for GitHub, Slack, Kubernetes, Jira, Confluence, and many more.
+Not every AI tool supports it yet.
+But the direction is clear: the industry is converging on a standard for how models talk to the world.

 The stateless chatbot era is ending.
 What comes next looks a lot more like an operator that actually knows what it's working with.

-The working code
+The working code¶

 If you're building MCP infrastructure for production — service account auth, per-caller tool scoping, rate limiting, audit logging, prompt injection detection — the companion repo has a complete gateway implementation you can wire into your own HTTP server.